Holding manufacturers accountable for the quality of their products

 "The attorneys who were involved in the resolution of the case certainly entered the case with impressive reputations and did nothing in the course of their work on this case to diminish these reputations, but underlined, in my opinion, how well-deserved those reputations are."

-In another case where plaintiffs were represented by Lieff Cabraser, the Court noted,
+In another case where plaintiffs were represented by a defective product lawyer from Lieff Cabraser, the Court noted,

 "I want to come back to something that I observed in this case firsthand for a long time now.
 I think you've done an excellent job in the case as class counsel and the class has been well represented having your and your firm in the case."